Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries

-After dimensionality reduction, we apply the Local Outlier Factor (LOF)\cite{breunig2000lof} algorithm to identify outliers.
+\stitle{Outlier Detection using LOF \cite{breunig2000lof} } After dimensionality reduction, we apply the Local Outlier Factor (LOF)\cite{breunig2000lof} algorithm to identify outliers.
 LOF assigns an outlier score to each data point based on the density of its neighborhood.
 The LOF score for image $\bar{\gee}_j$ with respect to embedder $\embedding^i$ is defined as:

 This score indicates how much of an outlier $\bar{\gee}_j$ is in the context of the embeddings from embedder $\embedding^i$, with higher scores representing a greater likelihood of being an outlier.